 This Kale and Bacon side dish is the perfect recipe for the holidays.
 With all the carbs and heavy sides on the table, you want an easy healthy option.
 That is where this quick sautéed kale with bacon comes in.
-Cooked on the stove with olive oil, it is super healthy and delicious, plus the crispy bacon stops adds flavor and stops it feeling too healthy.
+Cooked on the stove with olive oil, it is super healthy and delicious, plus the crispy bacon adds flavor and stops it feeling too healthy.
 I mean this is the holidays!

 Kale?
 Really?
 Where's the comfort food?